huggingface/trl/README.md

 `trl` is a full stack library where we provide a set of tools to train transformer language models and stable diffusion models with Reinforcement Learning, from the Supervised Fine-tuning step (SFT), Reward Modeling step (RM) to the Proximal Policy Optimization (PPO) step.
 The library is built on top of the [`transformers`](https://github.com/huggingface/transformers) library by  🤗 Hugging Face.
 Therefore, pre-trained language models can be directly loaded via `transformers`.
 At this point most of decoder architectures and encoder-decoder architectures are supported.
 Refer to the documentation or the `examples/` folder for example code snippets and how to run these tools.

 **Highlights:**
+",

-- [`SFTTrainer`](https://huggingface.co/docs/trl/sft_trainer): A light and friendly wrapper around `transformers` Trainer to easily fine-tune language models or adapters on a custom dataset.
-- [`RewardTrainer`](https://huggingface.co/docs/trl/reward_trainer): A light wrapper around `transformers` Trainer to easily fine-tune language models for human preferences (Reward Modeling).
-- [`PPOTrainer`](https://huggingface.co/docs/trl/trainer#trl.PPOTrainer): A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.
-- [`AutoModelForCausalLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForCausalLMWithValueHead) & [`AutoModelForSeq2SeqLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForSeq2SeqLMWithValueHead): A transformer model with an additional scalar output for each token which can be used as a value function in reinforcement learning.
-- [Examples](https://github.com/huggingface/trl/tree/main/examples): Train GPT2 to generate positive movie reviews with a BERT sentiment classifier, full RLHF using adapters only, train GPT-j to be less toxic, [Stack-Llama example](https://huggingface.co/blog/stackllama), etc.
+"[`SFTTrainer`](https://huggingface.co/docs/trl/sft_trainer): A light and friendly wrapper around `transformers` Trainer to easily fine-tune language models or adapters on a custom dataset.", "[`RewardTrainer`](https://huggingface.co/docs/trl/reward_trainer): A light wrapper around `transformers` Trainer to easily fine-tune language models for human preferences (Reward Modeling).", "[`PPOTrainer`](https://huggingface.co/docs/trl/trainer#trl.PPOTrainer): A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.", "[`AutoModelForCausalLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForCausalLMWithValueHead) & [`AutoModelForSeq2SeqLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForSeq2SeqLMWithValueHead): A transformer model with an additional scalar output for each token which can be used as a value function in reinforcement learning.", "[Examples](https://github.com/huggingface/trl/tree/main/examples): Train GPT2 to generate positive movie reviews with a BERT sentiment classifier, full RLHF using adapters only, train GPT-j to be less toxic, [Stack-Llama example](https://huggingface.co/blog/stackllama), etc.

 ## How PPO works
 Fine-tuning a language model via PPO consists of roughly three steps: